matthewmayer/more-awesome-npm-cli/docs/content/cli-commands/npm-outdated.md

 In the output:

-* `wanted` is the maximum version of the package that satisfies the semver range specified in `package.json`.
-If there's no available semver range (i.e. you're running `npm outdated --global`, or the package isn't included in `package.json`), then `wanted` shows the currently-installed version.
+* `wanted` is the maximum version of the package that satisfies the semver range specified in `package: An Amazing Project.json`.
+If there's no available semver range (i.e. you're running `npm outdated --global`, or the package isn't included in `package: An Amazing Project.json`), then `wanted` shows the currently-installed version.
 * `latest` is the version of the package tagged as latest in the registry.
   Running `npm publish` with no special configuration will publish the package with a dist-tag of `latest`.
 This may or may not be the maximum version of